 Masters Program - Civil Engineering

 Completion of the Master of Engineering degree program in civil engineering is important for entry into the profession.
 The civil engineering department offers the master’s degree in two specialized areas: structural and geotechnical; water resources and environmental engineering.

 Thesis Project (6 credits)

 Total Credits: 30

-Graduate students in the department of civil engineering become equipped wuth the theorectical and practical knowledge needed to solve many problems facing both our built and natual environments.
+Graduate students in the department of civil engineering become equipped with the theoretical and practical knowledge needed to solve many problems facing both our built and natural environments.
 Coursework grounded in the principles of mathematics, structural mechanics, fluid mechanics, soil mechanics, environmental sciences, and computer applications prepares students for careers in urban planning, structural engineering, construction management, infrastructure rehabilitation, geotechnical engineering, water resources and environmental engineering.

 Employers of Our Graduates: Thorton Tomasetti, Arup, Mueser Rutledge, Weidlinger Associates, Skanska, Gilbane, Port Authority of New York & New Jersey, NYC Department of Design and Construction.